What is Diffusion of Innovation?

 Diffusion of Innovation: Early Majority

 Early majorities represent the majority of the market – 34%.
 Early majorities are not risk-taking and typically wait until a product or service is tested or used by a trusted peer.
-The individuals are prudent and want to purchase things that are proven to work.
+These individuals are prudent and want to purchase things that are proven to work.

 Diffusion of Innovation: Late Majority

-For example, individuals who wait for a movie to become available online or on Netflix are regarded as late majorities.
+People who wait for a movie to become available online or on Netflix are regarded as late majorities.